top of page

 Vicissitudes_Grenada_portrait_coral-feat

-Popularized by the late Harvard biologist and theorist Edward O.Wilson in the 1980's, the principles of 'biophilia' are permeating contemporary art, architecture and design practice around the globe.
-Artists, particularly indigenous artists, have always worked in the 'art meets nature' space 'connecting culture and Country'.
+Popularized by the late Harvard biologist and theorist Edward O.Wilson in the 1980's, the principles of 'biophilia' permeate contemporary art, architecture and design practice around the globe.

 Creative practitioners (artists, designers & makers), like scientists, play a significant role in monitoring, nurturing and interpreting the beauty, complexity and fragility of the natural world.